-Compared to the rest of the Metropolitan Los Angeles market, the Newport Beach submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Newport Beach region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 105 listings have come on the market, so you'll want to check back regularly for new listings.
-About 6% of the listings in the Newport Beach are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 105 listings have been posted online, so you'll want to check back regularly for new listings.
+About 3% of the listings in the Newport Beach are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,120 sqft.
-Most properties in this market are around 2 floors.
-Most buildings in this area were built in 1979 and are Class B.
+The standard measurement for office space in this area is around 2,160 sqft.
+Most properties in this region are approximately 2 stories.
+Most buildings in this region were built in 1979 and are Class B.